ujr/swtools/doc/Notes.md

 References
 ----------

-[A Tutorial on Portable Makefiles](https://nullprogram.com/blog/2017/08/20/) from Chris Wellons's blog (20 Aug 2017).
+Besides the book *Software Tools in Pascal*, the following references have been consulted in the creation of this project:

-The above refers to the [specification for make](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html) at the Open Group.
+[A Tutorial on Portable Makefiles](https://nullprogram.com/blog/2017/08/20/) from Chris Wellons's blog (20 Aug 2017); it refers to the [specification for make](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html) at the Open Group (the POSIX standard).

-See [unlicense.org](https://unlicense.org/) for a simple way to dedicate some work to the public domain.
+[The Unlicense (unlicense.org)](https://unlicense.org/) is a simple way to dedicate some work to the public domain.